Beyond the Classroom

 - Federal Work Study (FWS) provides job placement for eligible students to earn money to assist with paying for educational expenses.
 In order to receive FWS, students must complete the FAFSA each year.
 FWS is not available to pay registration, tuition, or fees.
 Repayment of income earned through the FWS employment program is not required.
 Students should check www.apsu.edu/financialaid and their OneStop.
 For more information, contact the Office of Financial Aid at (931) 221-7907.

-The center offers the Texts for Vets program, which provides textbooks to students free of charge through donations.
-The center provides a computer lab, student/peer coaching, a dining area and lounge for homework space or to relax.
-The center helps students resolve academic and personal issues.
-Programs are offered all year to address the unique challenges of military-affiliated students.
+The center offers the Texts for Vets program which provides textbooks to students on loan free of charge.
+The loaned textbooks are possible through donations.
+The center includes a computer lab, student/peer coaching, a dining area and lounge for homework space or to relax.

 Latino Community Resource Center - (931) 221-6645

 ¡Bienvenidos!
-All students are welcome at the Latino Community Resource Center (HCC) located in the Morgan University Center.
-The HCC offers free tutoring for students enrolled in Spanish courses.
+All students are welcome at the Latino Community Resource Center (LCRC) located in the Morgan University Center.
+The LCRC offers free tutoring for students enrolled in Spanish courses.
 Educational programs are offered to support student learning such as Hispanic Heritage Month and showcasing Hispanic countries.
-The HCC provides computers, library of Hispanic books, dictionaries, movies and magazines, as well as Spanish textbooks, Spanish editions of popular games, and Rosetta Stone language software.
+The LCRC provides computers, library of Hispanic books, dictionaries, movies and magazines, as well as Spanish textbooks, Spanish editions of popular games, and Rosetta Stone language software.
 The center offers a competitive $500 scholarship each spring to be used in the fall.
-Visit www.apsu.edu/student-life/hcc or call (931) 221-6645.
+Visit here or call (931) 221-6645.

 Wilbur N. Daniel African American Cultural Center - (931) 221-7120